 To develop a digital prototype, you might consider using a program like Adobe XD or Figma.

-5. Controlled prototype testing
+5. Conduct prototype testing sessions

 It’s crucial to test your prototype with prospective consumers and obtain their feedback before continuing development.
 User feedback will help you identify aspects of your solution that require improvement.